-For project and development managers working with JIRA Agile and agile teams, it is very difficult in JIRA to get a picture of the total amount of time remaining to complete outstanding epics when the work is spread across a multitude of user stories, sub-tasks and possibly even separate projects.
+For project and development managers working with Jira Software and agile teams, it is very difficult in Jira to get a picture of the total amount of time remaining to complete outstanding epics when the work is spread across a multitude of user stories, sub-tasks and possibly even separate projects.
 There's no visibility into how those estimates roll up to the epic they are a part of.

-Using Arsenale Dataplane and the ScriptRunner for JIRA add-on, in no time you will be creating comprehensive reports tracking time across all your JIRA Agile epic initiatives.
+Using Arsenale Dataplane and the ScriptRunner for Jira add-on, in no time you will be creating comprehensive reports tracking time across all your Jira Software epic initiatives.

-This solution assumes you are using JIRA Agile and its Epic, Story and Task issue types.
+This solution assumes you are using Jira Software and its Epic, Story and Task issue types.
 However, the same general approach can be used for any set of issues and sub-task issues associated with an issue representing a master feature.